wallabag/wallabag/content/user/configuration/settings.md

 will recalculate the reading time for each article.

 ## Redirection

 Where do you want to be redirected to after marking an article as read?

-Each time you'll do some actions (after marking an article as read/favorite, after deleting an article, after removing a tag from an entry), you can be redirected:
+Each time you'll do some actions (_after marking an article as read/favorite, after deleting an article, after removing a tag from an entry_), you will be redirected whether:

 -   To the homepage
 -   To the current page